TomasStolp/frontend-data/README.md

 ## Concept
 See a complete view on weapons and weaponparts their functions on a worldwide scale.
 The locations represent the geographical location of heritage.

+## Target group
+The data visualisation can be both usefull for the NMVW itself as for visitors.
+For the NMWV it has potential for quick insides in the location of heritage of all objects.
+Where only weapons are used now, it's easily expandable.

 ## Installation steps
 You can clone this repository by using the command ``` git clone https://github.com/TomasS666/frontend-data.git ``` in your CLI.
 Or you can just push the green button right on the top of this page and download the repo as a zip file.